top of page

 4. Seeking by knowing what NOT to seek

-Seeking to find enough: John Bogle, the Vanguard founder who passed away in 2019, once told a story about money that highlights our seeking struggle: At a party given by a billionaire on Shelter Island, Kurt Vonnegut informs his pal, Joseph Heller, that their host, a hedge fund manager, had made more money in a single day than Heller had earned from his wildly popular novel Catch-22 over its whole history.
-Heller responds, “Yes, but I have something he will never have … enough.” [i-f]
+Seeking to Find “Enough”: John Bogle, the late Vanguard founder, shared a story illustrating our struggle with seeking: At a party hosted by a billionaire on Shelter Island, Kurt Vonnegut remarked to Joseph Heller that their host, a hedge fund manager, had made more in one day than Heller had earned from Catch-22 in its entire history.
+Heller replied, “Yes, but I have something he will never have… enough.” [i-f]

 "There is a paradox here: people tend to want wealth to signal to others that they should be liked and admired.
 But in reality, those other people often bypass admiring you, not because they don’t think wealth is admirable, but because they use your wealth as a benchmark for their own desire to be liked and admired."